photoprism/photoprism-docs/docs/getting-started/updates.md

 command like `make update`.
 See [Command-Line Interface](docker-compose.md#command-line-interface) to learn more about terminal commands.

-!!! info ""
+!!! note ""
     Running an image with `:latest` tag does not cause Docker to automatically download new images.

-!!! tldr ""
+    We recommend that you compare your `docker-compose.yml` with our examples at [dl.photoprism.app/docker](https://dl.photoprism.app/docker/) from time to time in case there are new configuration options or other improvements.

+#### Development Preview ####

 You can test upcoming features and improvements by changing the image from `photoprism/photoprism:latest` to `photoprism/photoprism:preview` in your [`docker-compose.yml`](https://dl.photoprism.app/docker/).
 Then pull the most recent image and restart your instance as shown above.
-    There is no preview available for 32-bit operating systems.

-### Raspberry Pi ###
+#### Raspberry Pi ####

 Our [stable version and development preview](../release-notes.md) have been built into a single [multi-arch Docker image](https://hub.docker.com/r/photoprism/photoprism) for 64-bit AMD, Intel, and ARM processors.